boko91/docsync/README.md

 1. Allow developer to add comments about larger architectural design changes
 1. Compile a list of documents affected by code base

-The human input into documentation remains the following:
+The following human tasks remain:

 1. Tagging documents with appropriate code base IDs
 1. **LABOR INTENSIVE:** Evaluating whether changes impact the functionality of other tools (and therefore requires document update)
-1. **LABOR INTENSIVE:** Translate and sanity-check the changes into the documentation
+1. **LABOR INTENSIVE:** Transforming the code changes into documentation
+1. **LABOR INTENSIVE:** Sanity-checking the code changes to make sure it is functionally accurate
 1. Publish the changes in a clean, search-friendly environment
 1. Create and diagram maps of compiled docs that refer to single-source modules
 1. Feed continued optimizations into the publishing tool